elastic/kibana/packages/kbn-observable/README.md

 operator was specified.

 Because of that problem we ended up with `k$(source)(...operators)`.
-With this change TypeScript is able to corretly type the operator arguments.
+With this change TypeScript is able to correctly type the operator arguments.

 We've also discussed adding a `pipe` method to the `Observable.prototype`, so we could do `source.pipe(...operators)` instead, but we decided against it because